 All pathways start with an online form that covers a candidates' educational background, work experience and motivation for becoming a lawyer.

-A handful of trainees from each intake come via the conventional route, which is roughly in line with procedures at other firms.
+Conventional route: A handful of trainees from each intake come via the conventional route, which is roughly in line with procedures at other firms.

 The firm makes its training contract offers following the assessment day.
-Note, those who receive a training contract this way receive a loan from the firm for their GDL and/or LPC, rather than having their course fees paid for.
+Note: Those who receive a training contract this way receive a loan from the firm for their GDL and/or LPC, rather than having their course fees paid for.

-The majority of trainees enter the firm through the legal assistant route, one that continues to grow in popularity.
+Legal assistant route: The majority of trainees enter the firm through the legal assistant route, one that continues to grow in popularity.
 For more, see below.

 How to wow

-Our sources advised applicants to “do as much as you can to get to know the firm and meet people here before you apply” – for example by making an effort to meet firm representatives at law fairs.
+Our sources advised applicants to “do as much as you can to get to know the firm and meet people here before you apply” – for example, by making an effort to meet firm representatives at law fairs.
 “If you impress at a law fair, your name will get noted down,” we're told.

 When it comes to impressing at interview, our sources advocated “a willingness to learn – so many people come out of uni thinking they know it all, but when you're in practice it's very different, and it pays to show you appreciate that.”